Soylent Green: Plot

-By 2022, the cumulative effects of overpopulation, pollution have caused severe worldwide shortages of food, water, and housing.
-New York City has a population of 40 million, and only the elite can afford spacious apartments, clean water, and natural food.
-The homes of the elite are fortified, with security systems and bodyguards for their tenants.
-Usually, they include concubines (who are referred to as "furniture").
-The poor live in squalor, haul water from communal spigots, and eat highly processed wafers: Soylent Red, Soylent Yellow, and the latest product, far more flavorful and nutritious, Soylent Green.
+By 2022, the cumulative effects of overpopulation, global warming, and pollution have caused ecocide, leading to severe worldwide shortages of food, water, and housing, bringing human civilization to the brink of collapse.
+New York City has a population of 40 million, and only the elite can afford spacious apartments, clean water, and natural food in walled-off communities patrolled by armed guards.
+Their homes are fortified, with moats, security systems, and bodyguards for their tenants.
+Usually, they include concubines (who are referred to as "furniture" and have no human rights and are passed from one apartment owner to the next).
+Meanwhile, the majority live in squalor, haul water from communal spigots, and eat highly processed food wafers made by the Soylent Corporation — a large food processing firm.
+Their mainstay products, Soylent Red and Soylent Yellow, are a staple food, and the latest product, a new, more nutritious, and flavorful wafer derived from plankton, Soylent Green, is introduced to the populace.

-New York City Police Department detective Robert Thorn lives with his aged friend Sol Roth, a brilliant former college professor and police analyst (referred to as a "Book").
-Thorn is investigating the murder of the wealthy and influential William R. Simonson, a board member of the Soylent Corporation, which he suspects was an assassination.
+NYPD Detective Robert Thorn lives in a cramped apartment with his aged co-worker and friend Sol Roth, a brilliant former college professor and police researcher (referred to as a "Book"), who helps him with his cases.
+Thorn is called to investigate the murder of the wealthy and influential William R. Simonson, a member of the Soylent Corporation's board, which he suspects was an assassination.
 With the help of Simonson's concubine Shirl, his investigation leads to a priest whom Simonson had visited shortly before his death.
-Because of the sanctity of the confessional, the visibly exhausted priest can only hint to Thorn at the contents of the confession.
-Soon after, the priest is murdered in the confessional by Fielding, Simonson's former bodyguard.
-Under direction from Governor Santini, Thorn's superiors order him to end the investigation, but he continues, fearing that he will lose his job if he files a false report.
-He soon becomes aware that an unknown stalker is following him.
-As Thorn tries to control a violent throng during a Soylent Green shortage riot, he is attacked by the assassin who killed Simonson.
-The killer shoots twice at Thorn, but misses, his shots striking bystanders in the crowd.
-Before Thorn can catch him, the killer is crushed by the hydraulic shovel of a police riot-control vehicle.
+Due to the sanctity of the confessional, the visibly exhausted priest can only hint to Thorn at the contents of the confession.
+Soon after, the priest is murdered in the confessional by Tab Fielding, Simonson's former bodyguard.
+Under the direction of Governor Henry C. Santini, Thorn's superiors order him to end the investigation.
+Still, he continues.
+He soon becomes aware that a stalker is following him.
+As Thorn tries to control a violent mob during a Soylent Green shortage riot, he is attacked by the assassin who killed Simonson.
+The killer shoots three times at Thorn but misses, accidentally striking several innocent bystanders in the crowd.
+Thorn manages to locate the killer and throw him to the ground.
+The killer shoots Thorn in the leg before being crushed by the hydraulic shovel of a police riot-control vehicle, which continually scoops up shovelfuls of people in the crowd and swivels to dump them for disposal.